projectxiel/pe-from-scratch/PE.md

 Each `ImageImportDescriptor` contains the following key fields (the only ones we care about anyways):

-    OriginalFirstThunk:
+- **OriginalFirstThunk**:
-        This is the RVA of the Import Lookup Table (ILT), which is also referred to as the Import Name Table (INT).
+    * This is the RVA of the Import Lookup Table (ILT), which is also referred to as the Import Name Table (INT).
-        The ILT contains entries that point to the names of the imported functions.
+    * The ILT contains entries that point to the names of the imported functions.

-    Name:
+- **Name**:
-        This is the RVA of the null-terminated string that specifies the name of the DLL (e.g., kernel32.dll or msvcrt.dll).
+    * This is the RVA of the null-terminated string that specifies the name of the DLL (e.g., kernel32.dll or msvcrt.dll).

-    FirstThunk:
+- **FirstThunk**:
-        This is the RVA of the Import Address Table (IAT), where the Windows loader will write the resolved addresses of the imported functions at runtime.
+    * This is the RVA of the Import Address Table (IAT), where the Windows loader will write the resolved addresses of the imported functions at runtime.
-        Initially, the IAT contains placeholders identical to the ILT.
+    * Initially, the IAT contains placeholders identical to the ILT.

 In this example, we have two imported DLLs: `kernel32.dll` and `msvcrt.dll`.
 Therefore, the `ImageImportDescriptor` array has two entries (one for each DLL) followed by a null descriptor.